AntonGHRO/FTA/README.md

 ## Overview

-FTA is a server application that provides a web server for a financial tracker application.
+- FTA is a server application that provides a web server for a financial tracker application.
+- This is just an example meant for practicing writing a web server in C.

 ## Prerequisites